Lintneria istar

 Lintneria istar, the Istar sphinx moth, is a moth of the family Sphingidae.
 The species was first described by Walter Rothschild and Karl Jordan in 1903.
 It is found in mountains and pine-oak woodlands from southern Arizona east to southern Texas and south through Mexico to Guatemala.

-The wingspan is 102–114 mm.
-The upperside of the forewings is dark gray with brown tinges and a series of narrow dashes and a black band.
-The upperside of the hindwing is black with two white bands.

 Adults are on wing from July to September.

 The larvae feed on Salvia species.